BullsInsider - Instant Analysis: South Florida 96 South Carolina State 52

 IT WAS OVER WHEN: Placer made two free throws to give the Bulls a 43-point lead, 85-44 with 4:10 to play.

 HE STOLE THE SHOW: Reid was in his bag tonight.
-In addition to his 11-points, he filled up the stat sheet with nine assists, five rebounds, four steals and x turnovers.
+In addition to his 11-points, he filled up the stat sheet with ten assists, five rebounds, four steals and one turnover.
 A double-double in your first college game is pretty impressive.

 THE STAT DOESN’T LIE: There are so many to choose from but the Bulls shot 53.1 percent from the field tonight and held South Carolina State to 32.2 percent shooting.